amrmhassan/smart-wallet/time line.md

-DONE - and the same for transactions and quick actions DONE - add a method for each model to convert it to json or from json DONE --- i will use this methods to save the model to the database or fetch it from the data base
+DONE - and the same for transactions and quick actions DONE - add a method for each model to convert it to json or from json DONE --- i will use this methods to save the model to the database or fetch it from the data base DONE - start implementing the welcoming screens for the normal users to use the app and show them how to use the app DONE - start implemeting the transaction details screen , it might be a modal that show some info about the transaction, and the user can edit the data of the transaction from that modal

 [Pending]
 add a lastActivatedDate to each profile
 --then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top)
-# when logging in to another user the user photo doesn's change until the user reopen the app
-# start implementing the welcoming screens for the normal users to use the app and show them how to use the app

-# start implemeting the transaction details screen , it might be a modal that show some info about the transaction, and the user can edit the data of the transaction from that modal

-# fix the problem with the user photo
+# user the syncfusion date time picker to edit, pick date